 Reducing the size and scope of the Royals, with a public audit of any money spent and the law applied to them as equally as it is to us, would go some way to making society fairer.

 As for the rest of the curtsying, bowing, can’t arrive after and cant leave before pantomime that is our current Monarchy – it’s your choice to do this – or not.
-The more people who don’t do it whenever they meet the Royals will mean the message will get through.

 (Thanks to Norman Baker and his book ‘what do you do’ for a lot of the inspiration for the above)